wp-plugins/commentluv/readme.txt

 You might be having a compatibility issue with one of your other comment plugins.
 This version of CommentLuv currently works with AJAX edit comments, subscribe to comments and SpamKarma 2.
 If your commentluv plugin isn't working for you, please send me an email to andy <at> teamplaylotto.com with a list of your other comment type plugins and I'll do what I can to fix it!

+There is also the situation where your hosting does not allow access to external files, if this is the case... ask your hosting provider to whitelist this URL - http://www.commentluv.com

 = I know a blog has a feedburner link on it's page but a last post link doesn't appear, why? =

 there are some issues where a users feedburner link has an extra subdirectory after their feedburner username, this doesn't happen very often and should be resolved by the next release